bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

-# Your responses to the short answer questions should be laid out here using Mark Down.
-### For help with markdown syntax [Go here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

-##H2 Describe some of the differences between .forEach & .map.
+## Describe some of the differences between .forEach & .map.
 forEach - take in an array, peforms some action on it, transforms that data in place.

 map does the same except returns a new array with the transformed elements.

-##H2 Name five different Types in JavaScript.
+## Name five different Types in JavaScript.
 A Type is something that can represent data.
 What is so special about Arrays?
 1. string - anything surrounded by quotes "words" "453"
 2. Numbers - integers, floats.
 3. objects - key value pairing the can be used to reference related data;